SKA-ScienceDataProcessor/delivery-prototypes/README.md

 **Returns**

-JSON with all non-null database fields except for the stager callback code for the transfer.
+JSON with all database fields

 **HTTP status code**